Filtering the Full-Text Derivative File

 If you are on Linux or MacOS, you have Grep already installed.
 If you're on Windows, you will need to install a program called "Git Bash."
-You will want to find the "full installer" here, and follow these instructions to install.
+You can install this via their "full installer" here.
+Follow these instructions to install.

 A Command Line Example: Finding the Derivatives

 In addition to the resources above, an example might give you a sense of how relatively straightforward it can be to locate files.
 Imagine that in the Cloud interface, you download the "full text" file.
 On MacOS, this defaults to your "downloads" directory.

 To open the command line on MacOS, we go to our "Applications" folder, "Utilities," and then select "Terminal."
 You will see this window (your colours might be different):

 By default, you start in your home user directory.
 You can now change the directory to downloads by typing:

 If you type:

 You will then see a long list of all of the files in this directory.
 Amongst them should be the file you downloaded from the Cloud!
 You could begin working on it here, or you could move it somewhere else on your file system.
 For more information on this, see the Bash tutorial above.

 In the following example, I will use the files from the "Fort McMurray" collection.
 You can follow along with your own files, simply changing the collection number to your own (i.e. instead of 7368-fulltext.txt it might be 1234-fulltext.txt).